demipel8/craftymatter/README.md

 		}
 	});
 ```
-if `radius` property is no specified.
+If `radius` property is no specified.
 It will use the `w` property divided by 2.

 ### Modify matter directly